tailored-apps/GoodREST.IO/docs/QuickStart/index.md

 2. Add goodRest Packages from package manager

 ## Add REST API objects
-1.Create folder with name `Messages` under your project.
+### Creating Message Objects for handling request and response
-2. Add Two classes one for Request `GetBar.cs` and for response `GetBarResponse.cs` under newly created `Messages` folder
+Create folder with name `Messages` under your project. and add two classes, one for Request `GetBar.cs` and for response `GetBarResponse.cs`

-3. Modify `GetBar.cs` which following code:
+Modify `GetBar.cs` which following code:

 ```
 using GoodREST.Annotations;